Scrivenings = writing

 If the text is not large enough for you to see comfortably, there is a magnification option – bottom left of the Editing pane.

 If the options don’t suit you, click on Other.
 This opens the Zoom pane, allowing you to specify the percentage magnification you require.
+(If you want all the screen enlarged, you’ll need to tweak the Apple Preferences.)

 The default font is Palatino Regular 13.
 The text colour is black and the alignment is left.